 7. Victorian Women: Just Not That Into You

 Nowadays if a woman really, really wants to rebuff your advances, she can always give you a good whack or splash a drink in your face.
 Victorian belles had a subtler, but infinitely more withering, mode of attack: if a lady wasn’t interested, she would simply rest her fan on her left cheek.
 In an era when talking it out was definitely not an option, Victorian ladies devised an elaborate system of codes using their trusty hand fans.

 Lady’s fanning slowly?
 Already spoken for.
 Fanning quickly?
 She’s on the market.
 Fan rests on the right cheek?
 Lucky you, she’s interested!
 Time to get your stilted, formal Victorian court on!

 The 2011 British reality series Big Fat Gypsy Weddings introduced the world to an unexpected courtship ritual called “grabbing.”
 Gypsy girls are famously chaste and aren’t allowed to date, so if a boy wants to catch a girl’s attention, he manhandles her in an attempt to get a smooch.
 Disturbing?
 Yes.
 Violent?
 Yes.
 Effective?
 Apparently.

 9. Carry a Big Stick

 Eighteenth-century New England couples had a tricky problem when it came to exchanging tender words: they had zero privacy, and who wants to coo sweet nothings into his girl’s ear while her dad watches?
-Enter an ingenious invention called the courting stick.
+Enter an ingenious invention called the courting stick or courting tube.
 This six-foot-long hollow tube allowed couples to exchange whispered words of affection from a safe distance while family members remained in the room to make sure there was nothing as salacious as hand-holding going on.